Plus Size Lingerie versus Full Bust Lingerie. What’s the difference?

 The terms “plus size lingerie” and “full bust lingerie” are used interchangeably, but they mean two very different things.
-A woman who is plus size can wear an A cup, and a petite woman can be full-busted.
+A person who is plus size can wear an A cup, and a petite person can be full-busted.
 I understand why the mix up happens.
 Full bust can be referred to as DD plus lingerie, and some people associate a larger cup size with being fat.
 Also, plus size lingerie can be referred to as full figure lingerie.
-In this blog post, I differentiate the two terms and how it relates to sizing the Eloise, Barrett and Raquel bralettes.
+In this blog post, I differentiate the two terms and how it relates to sizing Madalynne patterns (excluding Madalynne X Simplicity).
 You can purchase/download these sewing patterns here and shop the kits here.

 Source: Parfait Lingerie

-Full bust and plus size for the Barrett, Eloise and Raquel bralettes.
+Full bust and plus size for Madalynne patterns

-One of the most common emails I receive regarding sizing the Barrett, Eloise and Raquel bralettes is from women (and sometimes men making lingerie for their significant other) who are full busted.
+One of the most common emails I receive regarding sizing is from people who are full busted.
 When they measure their full bust and look at the size chart, they should cut an XL, 2XL or 3XL.
 They’re in disbelief – “but I usually wear a 32 or 34 band!”
 When I ask them what their underbust measurement is, it’s clear that they are full busted.

 If there is at least a 5″ difference between the ribcage and the full bust measurement, I suggest cutting the the size you measure for the full bust and 1-2 sizes smaller for the back band (or the size your ribcage measures for the back band).
 This will give you enough coverage for the front, but also fit around your ribcage.
 Kate’s full bust measurement is 36″ and underbust measurement is 31″.
 The Eloise bralette she is wearing is a 2XL for the front bralettes cups and a medium for the back band.

-For full busted ladies – I also suggest purchasing an XL, 2XL or 3XL size DIY lingerie kit.
-Having the powernet lining and wider picot and strap elastics are essential for achieving good support and comfort.
+For full busted people – I also suggest purchasing an XL, 2XL or 3XL size DIY lingerie kit.
+Having the power net lining and wider picot and strap elastics are essential for achieving good support and comfort.

 When you cut a smaller back band, there will be a very minor pattern alterations (there are no changes to sewing).
 Even if you have no experience with pattern making, you can totally handle this!